Best All-Weather Tires for Trucks in 2026

 Affiliate disclosure: This roundup is reader-supported.
 When you click through Amazon links, we may earn a referral commission on qualifying purchases at no extra cost to you.

-Shopping for all-weather tires for trucks means balancing wet-road grip, cold-weather traction, highway comfort, tread life, and the correct load rating for your vehicle.
-The right tire can make year-round driving easier if you want one set for rain, cold mornings, slush, and occasional light snow.
+Shopping for all-weather tires for trucks and SUVs means balancing wet-road grip, cold-weather traction, highway comfort, tread life, and the correct load rating for your vehicle.
+The right road-focused tire can make year-round driving easier if you want one set for rain, cold mornings, slush, and occasional light snow.

-This guide focuses on all-weather and weather-ready tire options that make sense for many pickups, SUVs, crossovers, vans, and truck-based daily drivers.
-Before ordering, always confirm the exact tire size, load index, speed rating, construction type, and 3PMSF marking for your truck and the specific size you plan to buy.
+This guide focuses on two all-weather or weather-ready tire options that make the most sense for SUVs, crossovers, and compatible light-duty pickups.
+It is not a heavy-duty LT tire roundup.
+Before ordering, confirm the exact tire size, load index, speed rating, load range, construction type, and 3PMSF marking on the specific size you plan to buy.

 Quick Verdict

 Fitment first: Do not buy any tire only by brand name.
-Match your door placard, owner’s manual, load needs, and the exact tire size sold on the listing.
+Match the door placard, owner’s manual, required load capacity, and the exact size sold on the listing.
+If your pickup requires LT tires, neither a standard-load nor an XL passenger-type tire should be treated as an automatic substitute.

 What “all-weather” really means for trucks